genielabs/homegenie.it/source/server/index.md

 **HomeGenie Server**
-is an open source and general-purpose automation server featuring powerful scheduler and automation engine, data processing and analysis, package system, widgets editor and an integrated development environment with API that includes GPIO / SPI / I2C programming.
+is an open source and general-purpose automation server featuring powerful scheduler and automation engine, data processing and analysis, package system, widgets editor and programs editor with API that includes GPIO / SPI / I2C programming.

 With examples and widgets for a quick *Smart Home* setup, and built-in drivers for **X10**, **ZigBee**, **Z-Wave**,